 I am a homeschooler.

-My oldest two have graduated high school and are attending college and working jobs, so I am now down to two students, except that the neighbors have figured out what I’m doing and keep sending their kids to me for tutoring.
+My oldest three have graduated high school and are attending college and working jobs, so I am now down to one students, except that the neighbors have figured out what I’m doing and keep sending their kids to me for tutoring.

 I am a piano and guitar teacher.
 Here’s what I have to say about that.